Vitamin D, 25 Hydroxy

 1.0 mL Serum in a SST Gold Top Tube

-Avoid storage in frost free freezers to avoid repeated freeze/thaw cycles
+Avoid storage in frost-free freezers to avoid repeated freeze/thaw cycles

 Clinical Interpretation